Jenny Drivala: History

-She debuted in the title role of Donizetti's Lucia di Lammermoor at the Greek National Opera and at the Teatro Petruzzelli in Bari, Italy in 1983.

-From 1982 to 2007 she interpreted leading roles in approximately twenty operas: La traviata, Rigoletto, and L'Assedio di Corinto as Greek National Opera premieres, Attila, Anna Bolena, Die Entführung aus dem Serail, and Die sieben Todsünden as Greek National Opera premieres, Die Zauberflöte, La bohème, Pagliacci, Les contes d'Hoffmann, Die Fledermaus, Faust (Athens Festival 1994), among others.
+She debuted in the title role of Donizetti's Lucia di Lammermoor at the Greek National Opera and at the Teatro Petruzzelli in Bari, Italy, in 1983.
+From 1982 to 2007, she interpreted leading roles in approximately twenty operas: La traviata, Rigoletto, and L'Assedio di Corinto as Greek National Opera premieres; Attila, Anna Bolena, Die Entführung aus dem Serail, and Die sieben Todsünden as Greek National Opera premieres; and Die Zauberflöte, La bohème, Pagliacci, Les contes d'Hoffmann, Die Fledermaus, and Faust (Athens Festival 1994), among others.

-Since 2008 she works as a director.
+Since 2008, she has worked as a director.
 She has sung in the world premieres of The Return of Helen by Thanos Mikroutsikos (1993) and Antigone by Mikis Theodorakis (1999) at the Athens Concert Hall.